Dexune/comp-tag-mod/README.md

 - CompTagMod.dll: This Is The Official Comp Tag Mod
  ~ Created by JMac, Lualt & Dexune

-- AntiWeaponBan.dll: Doesn't Ban Players Who Use Weapons/Items (KEEP THIS IF YOU WANT TO USE !shotgun/!db) ~ Created by o7moon https://github.com/o7Moon/CrabGame.Obtainable
+- AntiWeaponBan.dll: Doesn't Ban Players Who Use Weapons/Items (HEAVILY RECOMMENDED) ~ Created by o7moon
+https://github.com/o7Moon/CrabGame.Obtainable

-- qol-core.dll: Needed For Updating In Game
- ~ Created by Lualt
+- qol-core.dll: Needed For Updating The Mod In Game With Ease ~ Created by Lualt https://github.com/Lualttt/qol-core
-https://github.com/Lualttt/qol-core